 -

-The Johnson County Board of Supervisors announces two vacancies on the Johnson County Commission of Veterans Affairs for three-year terms beginning upon appointment and expiring May 31, 2026.
+The Johnson County Board of Supervisors announces one vacancy on the Johnson County Commission of Veterans Affairs for a three-year term beginning upon appointment and expiring May 31, 2028.

 Members shall be veterans, as defined in Iowa Code Section 35.1, which includes, but is not limited to, residents of Iowa who served in active federal service, other than training, in the armed forces of the United States and who were discharged under honorable conditions.
-If possible, each member of the commission shall be a veteran of a different military action; however, this qualification does not preclude membership to a veteran who served in more than one of the wars or conflicts.
+If possible, each member of the commission shall be a veteran of a different military branch; however, this qualification does not preclude membership by a veteran who served in more than one branch of the military.

 This person must be an eligible elector of Johnson County.

-Application forms are available on the Committee/Board Openings webpage on the Johnson County website, www.johnsoncountyiowa.gov/vacancies, and in the office of the Johnson County Board of Supervisors, second floor of the Johnson County Administration Building, 913 S. Dubuque Street, Iowa City.
-In addition, applicants must provide a copy of their DD-214 or discharge papers.
+Application forms are available on the Committee/Board Openings webpage on the Johnson County website, www.johnsoncountyiowa.gov/vacancies.
+In addition, applicants must provide a copy of their DD-214 showing character of discharge (member 4) or discharge papers.

 More information about the Commission can be found at www.johnsoncountyiowa.gov/veteransaffairs.